cnorm35/bridgetown-blog/src/_posts/create_qr_code_with_logo.md

 ```

 If all goes as planned, you should be re-directed to the show page for the newly
-created QR Code record and see if all the logos are correct
+created QR Code record and see if all the logos are correct.

 (screenshot and example QR)